cms-dev/cms/docs/Running CMS.rst

 At this point, you should have CMS installed on all the machines you want run services on, with the same configuration file, and a running PostgreSQL instance.
 To run CMS, you need a contest in the database.
 To create a contest, follow :doc:`these instructions <Creating a contest>`.

 CMS is composed of a number of services, potentially replicated several times, and running on several machines.
-You can run all the services by hand, but this is a tedious task.
+You can start all the services by hand, but this is a tedious task.
 Luckily, there is a service (ResourceService) that takes care of starting all the services on the machine it is running, limiting thus the number of binaries you have to run.
 Services started by ResourceService do not show their logs to the standard output; so it is expected that you run LogService to inspect the logs as they arrive (logs are also saved to disk).
 To start LogService, you need to issue, in the machine specified in cms.conf for LogService, this command:

 .. sourcecode:: bash